palera1n/palera1n/README.md

 3. Prepare your blob for the current version you're on
 4. Run `./palera1n.sh path/to/blob.shsh2 install`
     - If you want to start from DFU, run `./palera1n.sh path/to/blob.shsh2 --dfu <your iOS version here> install`
-5. Make sure your device is in normal mode, if you didn't start from DFY
+5. Make sure your device is in normal mode, if you didn't start from DFU
 6. Follow the steps
     - Right now, getting into DFU is steps for A11, please suppliment the steps for your device